Air Finland: History

 The airline was established in January 2002 and started flight operations on 3 April 2003.
 It was owned by three individuals from the aviation, finance and travel marketing industries: Harri Naivo (Chairman and Chief Financial Officer), Mika Helenius (Chief Executive Officer), and Lauri Komi.
-At March 2007, the company had 210 employees.
+By March 2007, the company had 210 employees.
 On 26 June 2012, Air Finland announced that it would immediately cancel all flights and filed for bankruptcy.

 Destinations

 As of March 2011, Air Finland operated scheduled flights to the following destinations.
 The broad range of charter flights offered by the airline is not included.